 Protect cells in Google Sheets

-To protect specific cells in Google Sheets, select the range, right-click on it and choose to Protect range:
+To protect certain cells in Google Sheets, select the range, right-click on it and choose View more cell action > Protect range: How to lock cells in Google Sheets.

 You'll see a familiar settings pane and be able to set the necessary permissions.

-But what if in time you forget what is protected and who can access the data?
-No worries, this can be easily recalled.
-Just choose Data > Protected sheets and ranges from the Google Sheets main menu:
+Tip.
+If in time you forget what is protected and who can access the data, you can easily recall it from the same Data > Protected sheets and ranges menu that you used to unlock Google sheets.

-To sum it all up, so far you've learned how to create multiple worksheets with tables, store them in different folders, share them with others and protect cell in Google Sheets without fear of losing or corrupting any important pieces of information.
+Now you know how to organize your files in Drive, share them with others and protect cells and sheets in Google Sheets without fear of losing or corrupting any important pieces of information.

 Next time I'll dig deeper into some aspects of editing the tables and share some peculiar aspects of working in Google Sheets.
 See you then!